Urticaria (Hives) in Children

 - Solar hives.
 These hives are caused by exposure to sunlight or light bulb light.

-- Chronic hives.
+- Chronic idiopathic hives.
 These are hives that come back with no known cause.
+This is a very common cause of hives.

 Which children are at risk for hives?